-Lake Garda, Italy’s largest lake, is extremely popular with Irish visitors as there are direct flights to Verona, making it easily accessible.
-It is also one of those destinations that caters for everyone.
-It’s really something of a paradox, it’s romantic yet family orientated, quiet yet full of sports activities and also perfectly situated to visit numerous Italian highlights.
-Garda is just over two hours to both Milan and Venice and only an hour to Verona, so if you want a location that’s central to Italy’s beautiful Cities, then Lake Garda is for you.
+Lake Garda, Italy’s largest lake, is extremely popular with Irish visitors.
+There are direct flights to Verona from Irish airports during the summer months as well as flights to nearby Milan and Bologna, so it is easily accessible.
+This may sound like a cliché but Lake Garda is one of those destinations that caters for everyone.
+It is romantic yet family orientated and quiet but full of sports activities.
+It is also perfectly situated to visit some of Italy’s famous cities and towns.
+Garda is just over two hours from Milan and Venice, and only an hour from Verona – so if you are looking for a holiday where you can get out and explore some more of Italy, then Lake Garda is for you.

 If Venice or Milan seem a little too far to attempt on a day trip, Verona is most definitely not.
 It’s so easy to navigate and has some marvellous sights to see.
 The amphitheatre or Arena Di Veroni, is stunning, and is in remarkable condition.
-In fact I thought it was more impressive than the Colosseum in Rome, but maybe I should not say that!
-You can also visit Juliet’s house and call out to your partner from the balcony where Romeo declared his love.
-If on the other hand you just want to wander, Verona is visually a beautiful City with plenty of shops and cafes filling the medieval streets in the historic centre.
+In fact I thought it was more impressive than the Colosseum in Rome!
+You can also visit Juliette’s house (of Romeo and Juliette), and call out to your partner from the balcony where Romeo declared his love.
+If on the other hand you just want to wander, Verona is a beautiful city with plenty of shops and cafes lining the medieval streets in the historic centre.